heng2j/Deep_Images_Hub/README.md

 Deep Images Hub is the centralized image data hub that provides crowdsourced labeled images from images suppliers to data scientist.
 Data Scientist can download the images by their choices of labels.

 Additionally for premium users, they can request to train a baseline model.
 So Deep Image Hub is the automated platform for computer vision.
-We envisoned to be the artificial the computer vison platform just like Amazon's Mechanical Turk.
+We envisoned to be the artificial the computer vision platform just like Amazon's Mechanical Turk.

 ![Alt text](README_images/Simple%20Platform%20Blueprint.png?raw=true "Motivation")

-More details can be found in this more indepth slides:
+More details can be found in this more in-depth slides:
 [Slides](https://docs.google.com/presentation/d/17XCa3oY8J-khs3DmT14Esi0rPLR4x-ynFPMEQ80cagw/edit#slide=id.g36132c4481_0_39)

 <hr/>

-#### Painpoints to be Solved
+#### Pain-points to be Solved

 There are not enough diversified image datasets and computer vision model to meet the demands from different consumer products and services use cases?